keul/afk_slack_agent/README.rst

 ============

 .. code-block:: bash

    pip install afk_slack_agent

 What it does?
 =============

 This software is distributed with an agent (``afk_agent``) and a client (``afk``, optional).

-The agent is designed to be run in background and stay active until you terminate it.
+The agent is designed to be run in the background and stay active until you terminate it.

 Features implemented by the agent